heroapoorva/Novelty-detection/README.md

 3. A number indicating the number of topwords which should be used.
 4. A file containing the keywords for filtering

-The output of this step is an array of arrays of novelty values for each keyword, this is written to disk.
+The output of this step is an array of arrays of novelty values.
+Each array contains novelty values for a keyword based on the window size.

 ### Classification
 The input to this step should be
-1. Json parseable file with cleaning done with the 4 keys
+1. Json parseable file with cleaning done with the 4 keys.
 2. A dictionary of all the words and their number of occurance in the json file, as another json file
 3. A number indicating the number of topwords which should be used.
-4. A file containing the keywords for filtering
+4. A file containing the keywords for filtering.
-5. Another Json parseable file with cleaning done with the 4 keys for prediction
+5. Another Json parseable file with cleaning done with the 4 keys for prediction.

-# Execution
-The execution will take place in 5 steps:

-        - `cleaning` -
-        - `dictionary` -
-        - `novelty calculation` -
-        - `outlier detection` -
-        - `classification` -

-The step can be run regardless of the previous steps, provided the input for the given step is provided in proper format as stated.
+The output of this step is the classification of each news article based on the prediction.

 # Results
 This section is about results for the dataset I am using.